fuchssarahe/Camellia/README.md

   - [ ] search for by tea name
   - [ ] search bar is easily accessible from the header of any page
   - [ ] search yields an index of teas and minimal details like rating and type
-- [ ] Inventory
+- [ ] Tea Inventory
-  - [ ] users can add teas to their personal Inventory
+  - [ ] users can add teas to their personal inventory
   - [ ] owned teas will appear on the dashboard for the user
   - [ ] owned teas aren't visible to other users
 - [ ] Reviews